|

 is shown by the fact that Keddle followed this

-the W.M.C.
-World Muaythai Champion Lee Chesters
+defeating the W.M.C.
+World Muaythai Champion,

-for the W.A.K.O.
+Lee Chesters for the W.A.K.O.
 Pro.
-World Welterweight Muaythai
+World Welterweight

 Grand